SheldoReb/agentWorkspace/README.md

    pip install -r requirements.txt
    ```

+   If you prefer installing AG2 directly from its repository, ensure it exposes the
+   `ag2.autogen.mcp` module so the Jira toolkit import succeeds.

 3. **Provide credentials for external services**

    * Export a Hugging Face token so the assistant can access the inference router: